AustralianBioCommons/2025-ABACBS-workshop/_episodes/24-setup_proteinfold.md

 ## AMD-compatible images
 - The proteinfold workflow includes several modules that are executed on the GPU.
-- Default containers [hosted](https://quay.io/organization/nf-core) by the nf-core organisation support Nvidia hardware and will not run on the Setonix AMD gpus.
+- Default containers [hosted](https://quay.io/organization/nf-core) by the nf-core organisation support NVIDIA hardware and will not run on the Setonix AMD GPUs.
 - Pawsey provides a number of AMD-compatible [containers](https://quay.io/organization/pawsey) which can be used to run structure prediction models.
 - Pre-built images have been provided for the workshop today at `/scratch/references/abacbs2025/containers`.
 - We can configure the workflow to use these non-standard images by defining their path in a custom Nextflow config.